 |---|---|---|

-| Required map content: satellite image, entrance/exit, dispatch, fuel island, drop zone, dolly zone, trailers, restrooms, address, location rules (STA), directional flow | Phase 1 | Captured as PDF + tagged metadata; structured pins arrive in Phase 2 |
+| Required map content: satellite image, entrance/exit, dispatch, fuel island, drop zone, dolly zone, trailers, restrooms, address, location rules (STA), directional flow | Phase 1 | Structured pin library covers every required element; satellite imagery is the native base layer |

 | QR code distributed to drivers, scanned prior to arrival | Phase 1 | Single QR code resolves to the portal |

-| Centralized URL where all maps are stored | Phase 1 | Secured web portal on Nishtech infrastructure |
+| Centralized URL where all maps are stored | Phase 1 | Secured web portal on Nishtech managed infrastructure |

-| Single sign-on access for TSPs | Phase 1 | SSO on manager / upload side; drivers continue QR-only |
+| Single sign-on access for TSPs | Phase 1 | SSO on manager / authoring side |

-| Centralized storage with per-location upload by managers | Phase 1 | Lightweight CMS scoped to each manager's assigned facility(ies) |
+| Centralized storage with per-location authoring by managers | Phase 1 | CMS scoped to each manager's assigned facility(ies) |

 | Smart address lookup by ZIP, alpha code, or numeric code | Phase 1 | Unified search box accepting all three identifier types |